Chicken Tikka Masala

 Instructions

-- In a large bowl, whisk together the yogurt with two tablespoons turmeric and yellow curry, and one tablespoon cumin, coriander, and garam masala.
-Add the cut up chicken to the sauce and marinate for at least 4-6 hours (or longer).
+- In a large bowl, whisk together the yogurt with two tablespoons turmeric, two tablespoons yellow curry, and one tablespoon each of cumin, coriander, and garam masala.
+Add the cubed chicken to the sauce and marinate for at least 4-6 hours (or longer for deeper flavor).

-- Heat a skillet over medium high heat.
-Add the ghee until melted, then add the onion.
-Saute until softened, about five minutes.
+- Heat a skillet over medium-high heat.
+Add the ghee until melted, then add the chopped onion.
+Sauté until softened, about five minutes.
 Stir in the red curry paste and tomato paste.

-- Crush the cardmom and stir in the seeds until fragrant.
-Add in the garlic and additional coriander and curry, as desired.
-Season with salt and pepper, and add red pepper flakes if you want a spicier tikka masala.
+- Crush the cardamom pods and stir in the seeds until fragrant.
+Add in the minced ginger and garlic.
+Season with salt and pepper, and add red pepper flakes if you prefer a spicier tikka masala.

-- Add the halved cherry tomatoes into the skillet.
+- Add the halved cherry tomatoes to the skillet.
 Cook, stirring occasionally, until the tomatoes are soft enough to be easily crushed with the back of a wooden spoon – about 4-5 minutes.

 - Pour the marinade and chicken into the skillet.
 Stir to incorporate the onions and tomatoes.
-Let the sauce simmer, stirring occasionally, for 8-10 minutes, or until the chicken is cooked through and has reached an internal temperature of 160 F. Serve right away alongside cooked basmanti rice, naan and samosas.
-Enjoy!
+Let the sauce simmer, stirring occasionally, for 8-10 minutes, or until the chicken is cooked through and has reached an internal temperature of 165°F.